PyMoDAQ/PyMoDAQ/docs/src/tutorials/pluginless_leco_communication.rst

 .. py:attribute:: set_remote_name
+   Communication flow: Director → Actor
 Most instrument data shared between LECO components is shared asynchronously, thus an actor will need to initiate communication with a director.
 Using this method, an actor stores the name of the director to which it should send requests in the future.
+The stored name is the one in ``sender`` in the LECO protocol header.

 - Request: